e280/renraku/README.md

 > ***"an api should just be a bunch of async functions, damn it!"***
 > &nbsp; &nbsp; — *Chase Moskal, many years ago*

 📦 `npm install @e280/renraku`
 💡 elegantly expose async functions as an api
 🔌 http, websockets, postmessage, and more
-🏛️ json-rpc 2.0
+🚚 transport agnostic core
 🌐 node and browser
-🚚 transport agnostic toolkit
+🏛️ json-rpc 2.0
 🛡️ handy little auth helpers
 💻 *an https://e280.org/ project*